A new project for East Gippsland

 1.5 kilometres

-A 1.5 kilometre buffer will separate mining from the Lindenow Valley Horticultural Area.
+A 1.5 kilometre buffer will separate mining from the Lindenow Valley Horticultural Area, significantly reducing the risk of windblown dust reaching farms and crops.

-A 1.5 kilometre buffer will separate mining from the Lindenow Valley Horticultural Area, ensuring the project coexists with one of the region’s key industries.
+A 1.5 kilometre buffer will separate mining from the Lindenow Valley Horticultural Area, significantly reducing the risk of windblown dust reaching farms and crops.

 Latest Updates